Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 ``` bash
 cd .
 ```
 you don't move anywhere in the file system.
-While this might not be usefule for changing directories, having a shorthand for the current directory will be usefule in many other commands.
+While this might not be useful for changing directories, having a shorthand for the current directory will be useful in many other commands.